-As both his parents are only in their mid-60s, let's continue to be super optimistic and say Michael is one of the incredibly lucky people to have both parents alive as he nears retirement.
+Let's continue to be optimistic and say Michael is one of the incredibly lucky people to have both parents alive as he nears retirement.

-If the ten days a year basis holds, that’s 300 days left to spend time with mum and dad.
+If the ten days a year basis holds, that’s 200 days left to spend time with them.

-Less time that he spent with them in any one of his 18 childhood years.
+Less time than he spent with them in any one of his 18 childhood years.

 Happiness comes from having strong relationships and/or great experiences.

 I know it's important for you to spend time with your loved ones now and in the future.